 Also known as the casino advantage, the house edge is something that applies to every slot machine, table game, lotto, or any other game in an online casino or a land-based one.
 House edge tells you the average amount each game pays out over its lifespan.
 It's important to note that, unlike with some other casino games, the case with slots is that skill, experience and expertise don't do much for online slot players.
 The reason why these normally highly valued qualities in a gambler don’t increase a slot player’s chances at winning is that, with slots, every player is equal and every game – random.

 As opposed to the house edge that gives out the amount each game pays out on average, an RTP signifies the overall percentage of all money a casino game pays out as winnings to players over a long period of time.
 The return to player (RTP) percentage is meant to be a long-term measure of the fairness of a game.
+You can always inspect the highest RTP slots if you want to have a head start.

 House Advantage in Slots

-In the world of gambling, the majority of casino games holds a house advantage of somewhere between 0% to 5%.
+In the world of gambling, the majority of casino games hold a house advantage of somewhere between 0% to 5%.
 The only game with a higher house advantage is slots, coming in with a 10% house.
 In fact, typically, the house edge for slot machines always rounds at 5% or 10%, where most machines deliver a payback percentage in the 90% to 97% range.

 But, can casinos determine the best house advantage for their bottom line using a precise formula?
 Yes and no. Casino operators agree that the price isn't marked anywhere when it comes to real slots and that the law of demand takes full advantage here.
 How so?
 Well, they believe that regular players can intuitively sense the "price" of the games they are playing, i.e., whether they are higher or lower.
 When the casino has too large of house advantage, the player will take their business to another casino with no regrets.